 Once you have the 12v power source plugged in the device immediately lights up the LCD that it is charging and providing output to the tablet.
 The little fan will blow as well to keep the unit cooled/operating efficiently.

-Super easy and simple to get up and running!
+Super easy and simple to use!

 I will update this post with a road trip test of the dead battery to full charge time while only charging from a 12v system.